 This article explains how some woman will do anything to keep their child from having a meaningful relationship with the child’s father.
 This RI Family Court visitation article by a visitation lawyer in RI will explain the roadblocks this type of mother will put in front of the father to stop visitation including supervised visitation, false allegations of abuse and allegations of mistreatment of the child.

 RI Family Court Should Ban term “Supervised Visitation”- monitored or assisted visitation is the appropriate term.

-The term “supervised visitation” should be banned.
-RI visitation with children should only be supervised in the most extreme circumstances.
+The term “supervised visitation” should be banned. visitation with children should only be supervised in the most extreme circumstances.
 When a parent requests that the other parent’s visitation with a child be supervised, it has especially negative connotation to the parent who must have their visits “supervised.”

 How to avoid visitation disputes